Scorpion (company)

-Scorpion Design is an American technology company that provides marketing and technology services to small businesses.
+Scorpion is an American technology company that provides marketing and technology services to small businesses.
 The company is known for using artificial intelligence to gain insights on how to expand a business.
 It is based in Lehi, Utah, U.S.

 History

 Scorpion was founded in 2001 by Rustin Kretz.
-It started out as a website builder for legal companies and has expanded to include a full stack of technology and marketing services for the legal, healthcare, home services, and franchise spaces.
+Offers a full stack of technology and marketing services for the legal, healthcare, home services, and franchise spaces.

-Over the years, Scorpion has played its part in market research and surveys, with the latest survey held in 2022 about the support of local businesses by people during the COVID-19 pandemic.
+Over the years, Scorpion has played its part in market research and surveys, with the latest survey initiative, “Consumer Search Trends,” launching in 2023.
+The newest edition, titled "2025 Law Firm Search Trends,” was released in September 2025 in partnership with independent market research firm Dynata.
+For the study, 3,000 U.S.-based adults were surveyed about their experiences with online search and the client intake process.

+In 2024, Scorpion released “The Scorpion Pulse,” a research and insights report uncovering industry shifts and trends for legal and home services across consumer preferences, the rise of artificial intelligence, and the digital marketing landscape.
 In April 2021, Scorpion received $100 million in investment from Bregal Sagemount.

 Scorpion was part of the Inc. 5000 List of America's Fastest-Growing Companies between 2011 and 2020.